 Ash has accumulated in the hoppers sufficiently to contact one of the level probes.
 All dome valves (1) open and unseal automatically.
 The air valve (2) remains closed.

 3. System Filling

 All dome valves (1) remain open during filling.
-Air valve (2) remain closed.
-Ash levels in hoppers fall as the ash fills the Ashveyor transport vessels.
+Air valve (2) remains closed.
+Ash levels in hoppers fall, as the ash fills the Ashveyor transport vessels.

 4. System Filling Complete

 The Ashveyor vessels are now full.
 The hoppers are empty.
 The air valves (2) remain closed.

 All dome valves (1) closed and sealed.
 The conveying air valve (2) opens.
 The system pressurizes and the ash exits the Ashveyor vessels and enters the conveying line.

 All dome valves (1) remain closed and sealed.
 Air valve (2) remains open.
 All of the ash is in the conveying line.

 Coal gasification is an upcoming clean coal technology, where the carbon materials in the coal are removed before the combustion process takes place.
 The gasification process is proven and is operational in several commercial plants worldwide.
 In the case of a customer, Synthesis Energy Systems, there was a need to handle waste material from the gasification process, while keeping the customer’s process pressure up.
 Macawber achieved this requirement with 2 x 8/8-4/8 Denseveyor Pressure Letdown systems for removal of the waste material originating from coal gasifier baghouses and electro-static precipitators.
 The systems were designed to operate at baghouse and ESP pressure for filling and then lock down to atmospheric pressure for conveying the waste material away to storage while maintaining process upstream pressure.